Why didn’t Britain write a Treaty?

 Third, the New South Wales Colony would create an egalitarian society where the transportees were to be treated as equal British subject receiving the same rations as the marines, could initiate legal proceedings against offending persons, live in their own homes, bring complaints to the governor for mistreatment, and could own land and businesses.

 Fourth, to recognise all Aboriginal people as equal to all other persons whereby they, like the transportees, would be recognised as British subjects – equal under the law for protection, civil and legal rights, services and opportunities.
+To emphasis the point, King George said in the Letters Patent that the Aborigines were to be under His ‘protection’.
 These considerations and resolutions offered to Aboriginal people were far more than a treaty could ever offer.

 The Colony of New South Wales was a social experiment: there can be no doubt of that.
 Many transportees, and Aborigines, appreciated the opportunities they were given.
 In recent times, it is the notion of being paid for land in the old treaty process that interests those currently seeking treaties in Australia.
 Their problem, however, is that these claimants do not possess, or have ever possessed, land and a right to negotiate a treaty.
 The claim to be descendants of people who lived on the Australian continent centuries ago and therefore have a right to a treaty is ‘dreaming’.
 The fabrication is a claim to sovereignty derived from the animist/ pantheist religion of a Stone Age society of the full blooded tribal Aborigines of centuries past whereby they believed they were ‘one’ with ‘nature’.
 Custom and lore came from spiritual beings, or ancestors, who emerged in the ancient ‘dream time’ from a dormant state into living activity.
 Aboriginal spirituality proposed that ‘god’ is in the universe, the world and all life.
 Feeling that one is in sync with creation and the universe, is antithetical to a claim to possessing some of that creation, i.e., land.
 Indeed, there is nothing in this religion that suggests people own land, or that people had a claim to sovereignty over land or a country.

 Sovereignty is defined as the authority and the ability to rule over a country, state or land mass.
 On February 7, 1788, on the shores of Sydney Cove, Port Jackson, the British read a declaration and assumed sovereignty over the land of the Australian continent they called New South Wales.
-The declaration was made according to international law and the principle of terra nullius – no one owned the land [see article on terra nullius], ruled the land or worked the land.
+The declaration was made according to international law and the principle of terra nullius – no one ruled the land [see article on terra nullius], owned the land [by sitting on it, title or conquest] or worked the land.
 In the 1992, the High Court of Australia in consideration of the Mabo v Queensland case for a ‘native title’ claim by Torres Straits people to a particular portion of land, the Court did not question or challenge the prerogative right of the Crown to express its sovereignty over its land or challenge the Crown’s right to sovereignty over Australia and its claim of terra nullius in taking possession.
+The issue was, and remains, beyond question.

 An interesting case regarding who owns Australia is found in the story of John Batman.
 In 1835, John Batman arrived in Port Phillip, New South Wales.
 He tried to buy 600,000 acres (2,400 square kilometres – as big as urban Melbourne or London today) of land from Aboriginal people of the Kulin tribe.
 For the Aborigines the problems with the offer were that they didn’t understand the concept of ‘owning’ or ‘selling’ land – how could they sell what they didn’t ‘own’.
 What would they do with this thing called ‘money’?
 Who’s going to sign the contract?
 And how many spear lengths were in 2,400 square kilometres?
 It was something akin to a campfire joke: ‘Did you hear the one about the white man who wanted to buy 5 million spear-lengths of land’?